delium/clickhouse-migrator/README.md

 This is a python library, which you can execute as a pre-hook using sys python.
 Or as a migration framework before deployment/server-startup in your application as required.

+### Installation

+You can install from pypi using `pip install clickhouse-migrator`.
+These latest available working version is `1.0.0`

 ### Usage

 `migrate(db_name, migrations_home, db_host, db_user, db_password, create_db_if_no_exists)`